Model Editing at Scale leads to Gradual and Catastrophic Forgetting: Scaling ROME

 \subsection{The Source of Forgetting}

-So far, we've seen that sequentially editing of multiple facts in LLMs leads to the model gradually forgetting previously edited facts and losing the ability to be useful for downstream tasks.
-This is followed by an abrupt inflection point, which not only leads to a forgetting almost all previously edited facts, but also a complete loss of model ability to perform regular NLP tasks, thus rendering the model useless.
-This inflection point is a fundamental feature of ROME which can be seen across all samples of multiple sequential edits, and is a realization of extreme catastrophic forgetting.
+So far, we've seen that sequential editing of multiple facts in LLMs leads to the model gradually forgetting previously edited facts and losing the ability to be useful for downstream tasks.
+For ROME, this is followed by an abrupt inflection point, which not only leads to forgetting almost all previously edited facts, but also a complete loss of model ability to perform regular NLP tasks, thus rendering the model useless.
+Generation examples of model at this point can be seen in Table \ref{table:generation_examples}.
+This inflection point is a fundamental feature of ROME which can be seen across all samples and models (appendix \ref{sec:appendix:downstream}), and is a realization of extreme catastrophic forgetting.
 But is this point an outcome of continuous editing of the model or the result of a single edit to the model?
 What is the reason behind these two phases of forgetting?
 In this section, we answer these question in more detail.